-Sarah's articles and essays have appeared in publications including The Washington Post Magazine, The New York Times, The Washington Post, Vogue, Marie Claire, Glamour, O Magazine, Longreads, Catapult, Slate, The Guardian, The Atlantic, Newsweek, The Atavist, CNNMoney, GOOD Magazine, Salon, KIWI, Babble, Geez, The Morning News, DAME Magazine, The Christian Science Monitor, Brain, Child Magazine, Proto, Skirt, Bethesda Magazine, and Cincinnati Magazine.
-Her essays were included in Rustbelt Magazine's Youngstown Anthology and Through the Hourglass, published by Gray and Boardman.
+Sarah's articles and essays have appeared in publications including The Washington Post Magazine, Elle, The New York Times, The Washington Post, Vogue, Marie Claire, The Cut, Glamour, O Magazine, Longreads, Slate, The Guardian, The Atlantic, Newsweek, The Atavist, CNNMoney, GOOD Magazine, Salon, DAME Magazine, and Cincinnati Magazine.
+She earned a best in-depth newswriting prize (3rd place) from the American Academy of Religion for “The Southern Baptist Church Ignored Its Abuse Crisis.
+She Exposed It” in 2024.
 In June 2018, she was awarded a Society of Professional Journalists’ Excellence in Journalism, Best Community Issues Story award for "Rape Culture Lives Here."

 Her beat spans politics, the environment, health, technology, religion and cultural commentary.